 Apply for a VA Purchase Loan

-Once you have qualified for your COE, you’ll need to find a mortgage lender to get you pre-approved — and we encourage you to choose Griffin Funding.
+Once you have qualified for your COE, you’ll need to find a mortgage lender to get you pre-approved for your VA loan — and we encourage you to choose Griffin Funding.
 We are dedicated to making the mortgage process as quick and painless as possible, usually completing everything within 30 days or less.

 Interested in learning more about VA home loans?
-Take a look at our blog to read more articles about VA loans or use our free VA loan calculator to get an estimate of what your monthly mortgage payment might look like when using this loan type.
+Take a look at our VA loan blog articles to read more about VA loans or use our free VA loan calculator to get an estimate of what your monthly mortgage payment might look like when using this loan type.

 If you’re ready to build, buy, or improve your home with a VA purchase loan, apply online or call us at (855) 394-8288.